China vows 'forceful' measures after US-Taiwan meeting

 “We once again find ourselves in a world where democracy is under threat and the urgency of keeping the beacon of freedom shining cannot be understated," she said.

+“By being here I think sends a signal to the Chinese Communist Party that the United States supports Taiwan and that we’re going to harden Taiwan and we want them to think twice about invading Taiwan,” he told reporters.

+The group is to meet with Tsai on Saturday and will talk about weapons delivery to Taiwan, much of which has been delayed, he said.

-The United States broke off official ties with Taiwan in 1979 while formally establishing diplomatic relations with the Beijing government.
-As part of its recognition of China, the U.S. “One China" policy acknowledges that Beijing lays claim to Taiwan, but does not endorse China’s claim, and the U.S. remains Taiwan’s key provider of military and defense assistance.
+The United States broke off official ties with Taiwan in 1979 and formally established diplomatic relations with the Beijing government.
+As part of its recognition of China, the U.S. agreed to a “one China" policy under which it acknowledges that Beijing lays claim to Taiwan, but does not endorse China’s claim, and the U.S. remains Taiwan’s key provider of military and defense assistance.

-Washington also has a policy of strategic ambiguity, where it does not explicitly say whether it will come to Taiwan's aid in the case of a conflict with China.
+Washington also has a policy of strategic ambiguity in which it does not explicitly say whether it will come to Taiwan's aid in the case of a conflict with China.

 In Taiwan, Tsai’s visit did not make a huge splash, though fellow politicians paid close attention.

-Ko Wen-je, the former Taipei city mayor who’s thought to have presidential aspirations, said he welcomed any exchange between Taiwan and international leaders.
+Ko Wen-je, a former Taipei mayor who is thought to have presidential aspirations, said he welcomed any exchange between Taiwan and international leaders.

-“Taiwan hopes to have a greater space to operate globally, and the mainland shouldn’t get flustered because of this,” Ko wrote on his Facebook page.
+“Taiwan hopes to have a greater space to operate globally, and the mainland shouldn’t get flustered because of this,” Ko said on Facebook.
 “It should show the attitude of a civilized nation and stop its suppression by military force."

-Opposition lawmaker Johnny Chiang of the Nationalist party said that Tsai’s meeting with McCarthy was still within the guardrails of the “One China” policy because it showed that while Congress was relatively free to support Taiwan, the White House was more constrained, according to local media.
+Opposition lawmaker Johnny Chiang of the Nationalist party said Tsai’s meeting with McCarthy was within the limits of the “one China” policy because it showed that while Congress was relatively free to support Taiwan, the White House was more constrained, according to local media.

-Taiwan and China split in 1949 after a civil war and have no official relations, although they are linked by billions of dollars in trade and investment.
+Taiwan and China split in 1949 at the end of a civil war and have no official relations, although they are linked by billions of dollars in trade and investment.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.